tidwall/kvnode/README.md

 ## Key scanning

-The `KEYS` command returns keys and values in order in order or key.
+The `KEYS` command returns keys and values, ordered by keys.
 The `PIVOT` keyword allows for efficient paging.
 For example:
 ```